-The extent to which the current pandemic will impact the operations of the Company is dependent on the future developments, which are highly uncertain at this point in time.
-The Company believes that it has considered all the possible impact of known events arising out of COVID 19 pandemic in the preparation of these financial statements.
-The impact assessment of COVID -19 is a continuing process given its nature and duration.
-The Company will continue to monitor for any material changes to future economic conditions.
+The Company believes that it has considered all the possible impact of the known events arising out of COVID-19 pandemic in the preparation of financial statements.
+However, the impact assessment of COVID-19 is a continuing process given its nature and duration.
+The Company will continue to monitor any material changes to future economic condition.
+The Company's capital and liquidity position remains sufficient and would continue to be the focus area for the Company; accordingly, the Company does not expect a stress on its liquidity situation in the immediate future.

-29 The financial statements are approved for issue by the Board of Directors in its meeting held on 13 June 2020.
+31 The financial statements are approved for issue by the Board of Directors in its meeting held on 10 June 2021